chrlsswag/Hugosmp-Dupe-Mod/README.md

 ## What is HugoSMP Dupe Mod?

-**HugoSMP Dupe Mod** is a simple **Minecraft Dupe Mod** mod built for Minecraft players who want a lightweight dupe utility for Fabric.
-This repository is the official home for the latest **Minecraft Dupe Mod** release.
+**HugoSMP Dupe Mod** is a simple **HugoSMP Dupe Mod** mod built for Minecraft players who want a lightweight dupe utility for Fabric.
+This repository is the official home for the latest **HugoSMP Dupe Mod** release.

-Whether you play alone or with friends, **Minecraft Dupe Mod** gives you a fast way to duplicate the item in your hand with a clean command and keybind setup for supported Fabric versions.
+Whether you play alone or with friends, **HugoSMP Dupe Mod** gives you a fast way to duplicate the item in your hand with a clean command and keybind setup for supported Fabric versions.

 ---